Cuckoo Meadow Pre-school

 - What support will there be for my child's/young person's overall well being?

-We administer medicines with parental consent.
-All staff give support to children with behaviour difficulties and we have policies in place to support SEN, Behaviour and Inclusion.
-We work with other agencies such as speech and language therapists to ensure appropriate support is given.
-Staff discuss feelings and emotions during the session and show and tell time helps to develop positive language, social skills and builds self-confidence.
+We are able to administer medicines with parental consent.
+All staff give support to children with behaviour difficulties.
+We work with other agencies and professionals such as speech and language therapists to ensure appropriate support is given.
+Our children’s social, emotional and mental health development is important to us and staff discuss feelings and emotions during the sessions and at ‘show and tell time.’
+This helps to develop positive language, social skills and build self-confidence.

 - What specialist services and expertise are available at or accessed by the setting/school/college?

 We have a team of highly qualified and experienced staff.
 Our SENDCo is a qualified teacher specialising in the Early Years and Special Educational Needs and Disabilities.

 The team have worked with children who have a wide range of special educational needs and disabilities, such as specific medical conditions including: both Hypoplastic Right and Left Heart Syndromes; Di George Syndrome; Autism Spectrum Condition; Global Developmental Delay; and have worked with a broad spectrum of children who have speech, language and social communication delays as well as behavioural difficulties.